50 Ways To Always Be Happy

 26. Make time for fun

-People who are happy want to enjoy life.
+People who are happy with themselves want to enjoy life.
 They want to have fun and share that fun with others.
 But you have to make time for fun.
 You have to prioritize it and give yourself permission to enjoy the fun.

 27. Appreciate your spouse or partner